Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/event-stream.md

       ingest state objects.
       The default value of this object is `false` and the property can be omitted.
     * `ldes:eventSource` object that defines which members are to be retained in the event stream.
       When omitted, all members are retained.
-More info on this can be found [here](./event-stream#configuring-the-member-deletion-on-a-ldes-stream)
+More info on this can be found [here](./event-stream#configuring-member-deletion-on-an-event-stream)
+    * `ldes:skolemizationDomain` object that defines the [skolemization](../features/skolemization) domain.
+      Using `"http://example.com"` as domain will result in all blank nodes being transformed to `http://example.org/.well-known/genid/{unique_id}`.

     * For more info, visit the [Swagger API documentation.](./admin-api)